 Now that you’ve written content that’s relevant to your law firm’s audience and easy to understand, we need to cover how to promote it.
 Promoting your content is a key way to get even more traffic and potential clients from what you or an employee writes.
 How do you do this?

 To get your law firm’s content out there, you don’t necessarily have to choose paid methods.
 If you or someone you know is handy with search engine optimization (SEO), your law firm might be able to quickly start gaining more traffic.
 Basically, SEO is the practice of optimizing content to have it rank well in search engine results.
+With knowledge of SEO, implementing a great lawyer content marketing strategy becomes much easier than normal.

 One of the best ways to automatically promote your law firm’s content is by placing it on social media websites.
 Hopefully, your law firm has registered accounts on the major social media platforms (Facebook, Twitter, etc).
 This is an essential way to succeed in the world of legal marketing in 2020.
 What makes posting on social media so important?
 It gives you an instant way to share content with your law firm’s social media audience.
 This is also great to help get your content shared among clients and seen by even more people.